How to Download Data Files

 Using Aspera

-Public data download requires a public key authentication file.
-This is provided in the Aspera command line client download package as the ‘asperaweb_id_dsa.openssh’ file.
-The location of this file varies between platforms.
+Public data download requires a private key authentication file.
+This used to be provided together with Aspera command line client as the etc/aspera_tokenauth_id_dsa or the ‘etc/asperaweb_id_dsa.openssh’ file.
+In the examples below this is referred to as <auth_file_path>.

 Unix/Linux/Mac